Located in: Georgia

 European University Tbilisi charges international students in USD.
 The annual fee for the 6-year MD programme is USD 5,500 (around €5,200), and the dentistry course is held for 5 years at the cost of USD 4,500 (approximately €4,200) per year.
 The last 2 years of the dentistry course are $5000 (approximately €4,800).

-To apply for this university, students need to have earned a high-school diploma and be fluent in the English language since they will be studying in English.
+To apply for this university, students need to have earned a high-school diploma and be fluent in English since they will be studying in English.
 There are no entrance exams in this medical school.
 Students who have acquired their diplomas can contact Medlink Students to start the application process with the university.

 European University Tbilisi offers 4 intakes throughout the year: